developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/about/index.md

 ### New Features/Guides

-A new companion utility for Enterprise Browser simplifies app modifications when using DOM injection.
-[Enterprise Application Configurator](../eac) is a Windows-based GUI tool that easily maps Zebra-device input methods such as scanner and voice to any EB input field or button.

-* **Updated Licensing Guide**:
+* **The all-new [Enterprise App Configurator](../eac) utility simplifies [DOM injection](../dominjectionandroid)** with a point-and-click interface and requires no coding or manual config-file creation.
+DOM injection adds capabilities to a running EB app without changing the source code.
- * New instructions for making license keys persist on a device
- * Links updated for new License Server Administrator guides for Linux and Windows
+* **Updated [Licensing Guide](../licensing)** now contains instructions for making license keys persist on a device and links to Zebra's newest License Server Administrator guides for Linux and Windows.

 ### New/Updated APIs